tendermint/fundraising/x/fundraising/spec/01_concepts.md

 ### What a bidder can/cannot do:

-A bidder only listed in `AllowedBidders` can place a new bid with a fixed amount of paying coins.
+A bidder only listed in `AllowedBidders` can place a new bid with a fixed amount of either paying coins or selling coins.
 A bidder cannot modify or cancel the existing bid it previously placed.

 ### When the auction ends: